mohammedashiqs/CAR-BACKEND/README.md

  1. Create a user
  2. User login
+ 3. user logout
+ 4. forgotpassword

-3. To view all vehicles owned by user
+5. To view all vehicles owned by user

    usage: To view all vehicles owned by user
    url: http://127.0.0.1:5000/users/ownedVehicles/userId